Back-section layout, cabin construction and furniture are mainly designed by us with some help of Alu-Star. The cabin is built by Alu-Star,

 The level of both freshwater tanks is monitored by water

-panel" inside the camper.
+panel" inside the back-section.

 Potable running water is made available with a water